Germany: Deadly blast hits Leverkusen chemical site | DW | 27.07.2021

 Currenta said the explosion occurred at a tank farm that is part of its facility and that the fire had been put out.

-It added that a search was underway for four missing employees.
+It added that a search was underway for several missing employees.
 Thirty-one others were injured in the blast, four of them seriously.

 "We hope that we can rescue the missing people alive," said Lars Friedrich, the head of Chempark.